 The SMPG recommends a multiple event scenario for cash distributions composed of more than one type.
 The different “components” of the a mandatory cash distribution, such as long-term and short-term capital gain, should be announced split into separate events.

-Action: GMP1 SG to draft a new 9.22 section text in line with the US market practice for VOLU/CHOS events.
+Action: GMP1 SG to draft a new 9.22 section text in line with the US market practice.

 CA278 Sample for usage of PRFC / NWFC in INT and redemption